ALI11-2000/ALI11-2000.github.io/README.md

 # CocoTB FYP Tasks
-All the documents has been shifted to the docs folder
+All the documents has been shifted to the docs folder.